Anessen/PSFalcon/Code-Examples.md

 }
 ```
 # Ingesting data
-## Retrieve a list of identifiers from a text file
+## Retrieve identifiers from a text file
 To perform certain actions, you'll need an identifier for a specific resource within your Falcon environment--Host identifiers for Real-time Response or Network Containment, Host Group identifiers for policy assignment, etc.

 The following example shows how you can add the retrieval of these identifiers, convert to an absolute file path, normalize the input (which sometimes is a problem when the values are converted to Json for an API request) and ignore any blank values.
 Once complete, you can use the `$Ids` variable with another PSFalcon command.